dattgoswami/bluefin-exchange-contracts-sui/README.md

   -> ETH-PERP
   -> BTC-PERP
-  Object details written to file: ./deployment.json Done in 7.64s.
+  Object details written to file: ./deployment.json Done in 9.91s.
   ```

 **Running Tests:**

-- Updat .env file with DEPLOY_ON and DEPLOYER_SEED
+- Update .env file with DEPLOY_ON and DEPLOYER_SEED
 - Fund deployer using `yarn faucet --account <acct_address>`
 - Fund testing accounts using `yarn fund:test:accounts`
 - Deploy the package using `yarn deploy`, Every time any change is made to package, it will need to be re-deployed before running tests